 MDOHN is a network of key organizations and leaders within the county who are connected to issues of oral health and community engagement.
 It is a community-centered initiative committed to developing a grassroots network that views oral health as a social justice and health equity issue; a shared understanding of the current oral health disparities in Miami-Dade County; and strategies that yield policy and systems change to address existing disparities and inequalities.
 In addition, MDOHN helps residents find affordable dental care and advocates for equitable policies.

 Through our leadership development work, Catalyst Miami has helped hundreds of adults and youth find their voices through public policy training and practice.
 We’ve also created leadership pipelines, connecting community members with opportunities to speak out, whether at commission meetings or by serving on municipal boards.

 Now we’re tailoring our civic leadership programming to community-identified priorities and delivering it via neighborhood-based efforts in five communities—Homestead/South Dade, Overtown, Northeast Corridor, Miami Gardens, and Hialeah.
 The goal is to create resident-informed, resident-led resilience strategies that include a community-driven policy agenda.

 The Enable Project is a Catalyst-led coalition that trains nonprofits about inclusion of people with disabilities in their organizations and movements.
 The goals of this collaborative project are three-fold:

-Every year, we organize a three-day trip to Tallahassee, during which a delegation of community members, partners, and staff members meet with elected officials to discuss the issues of greatest concern to the communities we serve.
-Participants of Catalyst to the Capital (C2C) attend training, meet with legislators, and hold a press conference.
+Every year, we organize a three-day trip to Tallahassee, during which a delegation of community members, partners, and staff members meet with elected officials to discuss the issues of greatest concern to the communities we work with.
+Participants of Catalyst to the Capital (C2C) receive training, meet with legislators, and advocate for their communities.